PaulMorel1/eMPress/content/pages/about.md

 Maybe that difference is subtle.

 But here's the TLDR:
-- Free and Open Source
+- Free and Open Source.
-- Minimalist
+- Minimalist.
+I've rigorously avoided adding any packages beyond the bare minimum.
+This means you can add whatever you want without worrying about broken dependency graphs which have prevented me from using other similar projects.
-- No reliance on tools from the 1990s
+- No reliance on tools from the 1990s.
+No FTP.
+No PHP.
 - Can be hosted for as cheap as possible on AWS.
 I don't think it's possible to host a blog more cheaply.
 - Can be automatically deployed using GitHub Actions.